PROCESS Version 3 & Version 4 - Key Model Templates

 3. Moderated mediation with moderation of the a-path

-These models have an a-path (independent variable to mediator) that is moderated.
-Here, I show the two simple models with one moderator only.
+These models have an a-path (independent variable to mediator) which is moderated.
+Here, I am showing you the two simple models with one moderator only.
 For more complex models see Hayes (2017).

-Model 7 (Moderated mediation with moderation of the a-path but not the c'-path/direct effect)
+Model 7 (Moderated mediation with moderation of the a-path, but not of the c'-path/direct effect)

 image PROCESS_model_7.jpg